-Changes and Updates
+Changes and Updates - GASB Statements

-GASB Statements

-All GASB statements up to No. 97 were reviewed for applicability to the community colleges.
+All GASB statements up to No. 101 were reviewed for applicability to community colleges.
 Implementation status and applicability information are provided below.
 Consultation with your external auditor and/or the THECB is appropriate concerning treatment of any statements outside this manual.
+GASB statements, concept statements, interpretations, technical bulletins, and implementation guides can be found at www.gasb.org.